niza23/AWS_EKS_Cluster/03_Ways_to_Run_Workloads_in_Amazon_EKS.md

 ## 2. **Self-Managed Nodes (DIY EC2)**

+*You create EC2 machines yourself and connect them to EKS.
+*You pick OS, AMI, scaling, and do updates.
+*
 * You launch your own EC2 instances and connect them to the EKS cluster.
 * You install the EKS-optimized AMI or build a custom AMI.
 * You are responsible for updates, scaling, patching, and node replacement.